War Crimes Watch: Targeting schools, Russia bombs the future

 Teachers and students who have lived through other conflicts say the destruction of schools in their countries damaged an entire generation.

-Syrian teacher Abdulkafi Alhambdo still thinks about the children’s drawings soaked in blood, littered across the floor of a schoolhouse in Aleppo.
+Syrian teacher Abdulkafi Alhamdo still thinks about the children’s drawings soaked in blood, littered across the floor of a schoolhouse in Aleppo.
 It had been attacked during the Civil War there in 2014.
 The teachers and children had been preparing for an art exhibit featuring student work depicting life during wartime.

 The blast killed 19 people, including at least 10 children, the AP reported at the time.
-But it’s the survivors who linger in Alhambdo’s memory.
+But it’s the survivors who linger in Alhamdo’s memory.

 “I understood in (their) eyes that they wouldn’t go to school anymore,” he said.
 “It doesn’t only affect the kids who were running away, with shock and trauma.
 It affects all kids who heard about the massacre.
 How can they go back to school?
 You are not only targeting a school, you’re targeting a generation.”

-Note: This story has been corrected to show the spelling of the Syrian teacher’s surname is Alhamdo, not Alhambdo, and a school bombing was on May 7 in Bilohorivka, not on May 8 in Zaporizhzhia.